beebright - stock.adobe.com

 Through this process, Teo said, the government hopes to bring together a community of cyber defenders who share the common goal of making cyber space safer and more resilient by protecting its IT systems against malicious attacks.

-The new bug bounty programme is part of the government’s efforts to drive cyber innovation at a time when cyber threats are growing.
+The bug bounty programme is part of the government’s efforts to drive cyber innovation at a time when cyber threats are growing.

 In July 2018, Singapore’s public healthcare IT systems came under an unprecedented cyber attack that compromised the non-medical personal data of about 1.5 million patients who had visited specialist outpatient clinics and polyclinics at the SingHealth public healthcare group.